bparanj/crystal/electronics/book/basics/blinking-led.md

+PENDING

+See Blinking LED - AC in biz account to take screenshots

 ### **Demonstrate Polarity and Rectification**

 Demonstrate the importance of **polarity** for an LED and how it acts as a **rectifier**, allowing current to flow in only one direction when connected to an AC source.